 Check out our ultimate guide to music theory to find more jumping off points.

 Benefits of Alternate Tunings

 Alternate tunings don’t need to be complicated, some of them are actually meant to make some aspects of playing easier, such as Drop and Open tunings.

-Some of these will also work best if you setup your guitar specifically for that tuning.
-This includes adjusting your string gauge, string action and your truss rod, for instance.
+Some of these tunings will work best if you set up your guitar specifically for that tuning.
+This includes adjusting your string gauge, string action, and your truss rod, for instance.

-There’s no rules that define which tunings can be used with which styles, so experiment to your heart’s content and you might find a sound that suits your individual playing style perfectly.
+There are no rules that define which tunings can be used with which styles, so experiment to your heart’s content and you might find a sound that suits your individual playing style perfectly.
 While you’re getting up to speed, following tab for some of your favorite songs in that tuning will give you a good taste of it.

 Standard Tuning and its Variations

 As you know, this is the tuning that the majority of players use all the time, and it is also referred to as E Standard Tuning, because of the lowest string being an E.